- Biological Inventions

 - Subject Matter Jurisdiction: ITC can only try cases wherein the complainant proves to the satisfaction of the ITC, that there has been importation into the United States, sale for importation, or sale within the United States after importation by the owner, importer, or consignee, of articles that infringe a U.S. patent.
 A second requirement is that a complainant must allege and establish the existence of a protectable domestic industry.
 For instance, in patent-based investigations, violation of Section 337 can be found “only if an industry in the United States, relating to the articles protected by the patent concerned, exists or is in the process of being established.”

-1. In Dec, 2010, Motorola Mobility brought a patent infringement case at ITC against Microsoft concerning five of Motorola Mobility’s patents.
+1. In Dec 2010, Motorola Mobility brought a patent infringement case at ITC against Microsoft concerning five of Motorola Mobility’s patents.
 Of the five, the claims were brought down to just one patent, namely U.S. Patent No. 6,069,896, which specifies a peer-to-peer wireless invention.
 The dispute was actually between Google and Microsoft, since Google bought Motorola Mobility about a year ago, largely to boost its patent holdings.
-Concerned patented technology uses Microsoft’s Xbox gaming consoles, wherein the Commissioners at the U.S. ITC refused an appeal by Motorola Mobility to examine findings of ITC Administrative Law Judge David P. Shaw that were determined in March, 2013.
+The concerned patented technology uses Microsoft’s Xbox gaming consoles, wherein the Commissioners at the U.S. ITC refused an appeal by Motorola Mobility to examine findings of ITC Administrative Law Judge David P. Shaw that were determined in March 2013.
 Shaw found that Microsoft did not infringe a single patent held by Motorola Mobility.
 Six Commissioners at the ITC agreed with the administrative law judge’s initial determination, including that “Motorola failed to establish indirect infringement on the merits.”
-They concluded that the investigation was now “terminated” in a notice, which can be accessed here.
+They concluded that the investigation was now “terminated” in a notice.